 Check the latest packages and pricing here (Portuguese).

 *An important note: Vodafone Portugal aggressively rounds up per-session data usage to the nearest MB.
-Over time, this makes a big difference — I received an SMS saying my “1GB” of data had run out when my phone told me I’d only used 613MB!
+Over time, this makes a big difference.
+I received an SMS saying my “1GB” of data had run out when my phone told me I’d only used 613MB!

-You can buy top-ups at any Vodafone store, which you’ll find one or more of in major towns and cities.
+You can buy top-ups at any Vodafone store, and you’ll find one or more of them in all major towns and cities.